raydac/AndroidPirateDice/README.md

 ![Special dice for the game](https://raw.githubusercontent.com/raydac/AndroidPirateDice/master/miscgfx/realdice.jpg)
 My friend made such device for our games but at present we have nice smartphones and I decided to make Android version of such dice.
 # Manual
 The Android application is compatible with Android 2.1+.
-Either build it self or download my prebuilt APK file and install to device, after start you will see the dice indicator.
+Either build it self or хdownload my prebuilt APK file](https://github.com/raydac/AndroidPirateDice/releases/download/1.0.1/PirateDice.apk) and install to your device, after start you will see the dice indicator.
 Just touch the screen to start turn.
 ![Standard screen](https://raw.githubusercontent.com/raydac/AndroidPirateDice/master/miscgfx/scr_standard.jpg)
 ![Pro screen](https://raw.githubusercontent.com/raydac/AndroidPirateDice/master/miscgfx/scr_pro.jpg)
 ![Redesigned screen](https://raw.githubusercontent.com/raydac/AndroidPirateDice/master/miscgfx/scr_redisigned.jpg)